davidkimai/Recursive-RL/case_studies/ai-risk-narratives.md

-# AI Risk Narratives — The Recursion of Artificial Threat Framing
+# AI Risk Narratives — The Paradox of Artificial Threat Framing
 ![image](https://github.com/user-attachments/assets/64b5a432-705c-47bb-aae0-3c4f6b2e09df)

 > "AI could be the end of humanity—or its salvation.
 We must act now."